 There are certain genetic disorders which may cause you to have macroglossia, an enlarged tongue.
 Here are some disorders which have it as a symptom.

 Down syndrome.
 Patients can have a large because patients tend to have a smaller jaw in relation to their tongue.
 That makes the tongue too large for their mouth.

 Hypothyroidism.
 A symptom of this disease is a large protruding tongue as well as malocclusion.

 Apert syndrome.
 The tongue can appear excessively large.

 Overall, any genetic disorder that can lead to macroglossia have a possibility of developing scalloped tongue.
 That is just a natural consequence of the condition.

 A scalloped tongue is when the sides of the tongue look like they have indentations and ridges in them.
 It is typically a harmless and painless condition but often signifies a greater underlying medical condition.
-Thus, you should still go get it diagnosed and checked out just to find out what type of health condition caused it.
+Thus, you should still go get it diagnosed and checked out by scheduling a dental check up.
 You may need treatment for whatever caused it.